exonum/exonum-doc/src/architecture/transactions.md

-Non-replayability in Exonum is guaranteed by discarding transactions already included into the blockchain (which is determined by the transaction hash), on the verification step.
+Non-replayability in Exonum is guaranteed by discarding transactions already included into the blockchain (which is determined by the transaction hash), at the verification step.

 !!! tip
     If a transaction is not [idempotent][wiki:idempotent], it needs to have an additional field to distinguish among transactions with the same set of parameters.
 This field needs to have a sufficient length (e.g., 8 bytes) and can be generated deterministically (e.g., via a counter) or (pseudo-)randomly.
-See `TxTransfer.seed` in the cryptocurrency service as an example.
+See `TxTransfer.seed` in the Cryptocurrency Service as an example.

 [wiki:acid]: https://en.wikipedia.org/wiki/ACID
 [wiki:order]: https://en.wikipedia.org/wiki/Total_order